📝 Specific kitchen types & concepts · ⏱️ 3 min read

 What makes breakfast different in terms of cost price?

 Breakfast dishes have a unique cost structure.
-You work with many fresh products that spoil quickly, different suppliers (baker, dairy, fruit) and often organic ingredients that are more expensive.
+You're juggling fresh products that spoil quickly, multiple suppliers (baker, dairy, fruit) and often organic ingredients that cost significantly more.

 ⚠️ Note: